vistadataproject/documents/README.md

 * A one-year research and discovery proof-of-concept.
 * A data-centric approach to VISTA data, not a code-centric approach.
 * A web-standards approach to exposing and managing data, not a VISTA-specific approach.
-* The prototype will be implemented exclusively using web technologies (above), not legacy MUMPS.
+* The prototype will be implemented exclusively Javascript and web technologies (above), not legacy MUMPS.

 __What this project is not:__